vigenere23/Hand-video-control/README.md

 ### Dataset

 1. Download CSV datasets from https://www.kaggle.com/datamunge/sign-language-mnist.
-2. Extract them as is inside the prcject's root folder.
+2. Extract and put the CSVs inside `/data`.

 > These CSVs will only be used in the first run.
 They will then be converted to binaries for faster reuse.